ayanbelal1/MoodTunesver2/HOW_TO_USE.md

 ## Prerequisites

-Before running MusicBuddy, ensure you have the following installed:
+Before running Mood Tunes, ensure you have the following installed:
 - Java Development Kit (JDK) 17 or later
 - MySQL Server 8.0 or later
 - Maven 3.6 or later